Greenwood Leadership Academy’s founding staff. Fall 2017 Photo by Denice Toombs

-Tulsa, Okla. — The Founding Principal of Greenwood Leadership Academy, Kojo Asamoa-Caesar, declares love is the driving force that compels children to learn.
+The founding principal of Greenwood Leadership Academy (GLA), Kojo Asamoa-Caesar, declares love is the driving force that compels children to learn.

-When reaching black youth, Principal Asamoa-Caesar is convinced cultural competency is vital to reaching black students.
+When reaching Black youth, Asamoa-Caesar is convinced that cultural competency is vital to reaching these Black students.

-His school, located in North Tulsa, Oklahoma, reside in a predominately African-American community; GLA boasts in all black staff, not only amid a state teacher shortage, but amid a nationwide black teacher shortage.
+GLA, located in north Tulsa, resides in a predominately Black neighborhood — boasting a majority Black staff, not only amid a state teacher shortage but among a nationwide Black teacher shortage.

-African-American teachers make up only 7-percent of America’s pedagogue population.
-The number is even smaller when it comes to African-American men.
-They make up less than 2-percent.
+Black teachers make up only 7% of America’s teaching population.
+The number is even smaller when it comes to Black male teachers.
+They make up less than 2%.

-A Harvard Education Review study indicates that potential African-American teachers are less likely to be hired than their white counterparts.
+A Harvard education review study indicates that potential Black teachers are less likely to be hired than their white counterparts.

-The study looked at “hiring patterns of one large unidentified public school district.”
-The study found that “…black and white teachers who applied for jobs in the district were equally qualified.
-However, white teachers received a disproportional number of job offers,” a stark difference when comparing employment percentages from both cohorts.
+The study looked at “hiring patterns of one large unidentified public school district,” which found that “Black and White teachers, who applied for jobs in the district, were equally qualified; however, white teachers received a disproportional number of job offers,” a stark difference when comparing employment percentages from both cohorts.

-Despite the fact that 13-percent of applicants, in the study, were black, only 6-percent of the black cohort received teaching positions.
-And of the 70 white applicants who applied, 77-percent of their group received teaching positions.
+Despite the fact that 13% of applicants, in the study, were Black, only 6% of the Black cohort received teaching positions.
+And of the 70 White applicants who applied, 77% of their group received teaching positions.

 History on Black Teachers in Oklahoma

-Hence, a homogenously African-American teaching and administrative staff, such as Greenwood Leadership Academy, was long overdue for the Tulsa community.
-The school is essentially making history by having an all-black staff.
+Hence, a homogenously Black teaching and administrative staff, such as GLA, was long overdue for the Tulsa community.
+The school is essentially making history by having a nearly all-Black staff.

-Founding Principal Kojo explains “There is an added value for a majority African-American staff when our kids can see themselves in the leaders who are standing in front of them on a daily basis.”
-And “It’s not necessarily that the staff has to be black, because you can be black and not culturally competent, and you can be white and be culturally competent.”
+Asamoa-Caesar explains, “There is an added value for a majority African-American staff when our kids can see themselves in the leaders who are standing in front of them on a daily basis.”
+And “It’s not necessarily that the staff has to be Black because you can be Black and not culturally competent, and you can be White and be culturally competent.”

-Last year Heather Finch, a second-grade teacher at St. John’s Elementary school in Memphis, Tenn. switched the words to “Juju on That Beat” to connect with her students.
-Ms. Finch’s remixed version of the famous rapper’s song won big with her classroom and yielded her a national spotlight.
+Last year Heather Finch, a second-grade teacher at St. John’s Elementary School in Memphis, Tennessee, switched the words to the song “Juju on that Beat” to connect with her Black students.
+Finch’s remixed version of the famous rapper’s song won big with her classroom and gave her national recognition.

-Some may view Ms. Finch’s remix as cultural appropriation; however, it’s about connecting to the kids, and Ms. Finch has certainly found her niche in teaching kids of a different ethnicity than her own.
+Some may view Ms. Finch’s remix as cultural appropriation; however, it’s about connecting to the kids so they can learn, and Finch has certainly found her niche in teaching kids of a different ethnicity than her own.

 On the Importance of Black Teachers

-A John Hopkins University study found that “having a black teacher in elementary school significantly increases the likelihood that a black student will graduate.”
-Moreover, “The impact is particualry acute for low-income black boys.”
+A John Hopkins University study found that “having a Black teacher in elementary school significantly increases the likelihood that the Black student will graduate.”
+Hence, “The impact is particularly acute for low-income black boys.”

-Note* If two races mean half-black and half-other, then we can add two race on top of the 65.8-percent school’s black population because America still sees the one drop rule.
+Note* If two races mean half-black and half-other, then we can add two races on top of the 65.8-percent school’s black population because America still sees the one-drop rule.
 After all, I’m 20% percent French according to my ancestry.com test results.